disharamesh2001/SOC-learnings/SOC Simulator/READ.md

 Phishing analysis is a core responsibility of SOC analysts.
 Organizations use phishing investigations to identify malicious emails, protect users from credential theft, and prevent malware infections or unauthorized access to corporate systems.

 ## Challenges Faced

-Identifying Legitimate vs Malicious Emails
+01.Identifying Legitimate vs Malicious Emails

-01. Some emails appeared legitimate at first glance, making it difficult to immediately determine whether they were malicious.
+Some emails appeared legitimate at first glance, making it difficult to immediately determine whether they were malicious.

 How I Overcame It: